 We ordinarily maintain insurance against various losses and liabilities arising from our operations; however, insurance against all operational risks is not available to us.
 Additionally, we may elect not to obtain insurance if we believe that the cost of available insurance is excessive relative to the perceived risks presented.
 Losses could therefore occur for uninsurable or uninsured risks or in amounts in excess of existing insurance coverage.
-The occurrence of an event that is not fully covered by insurance could have a material adverse impact on our business, results of operations, financial condition and our ability to resume cash distributions to our limited partners.
+The occurrence of an event that is not fully covered by insurance could have a material adverse impact on our business, results of operations and financial condition.